NIGHT TERROR

 (Blade: V-H I#3) - At Chicago's O'Hare International Airport, Night Terror attacked another agent, draining her blood and memories.

 (Blade: V-H I#4) - Arriving in Los Angeles, Night Terror attacked two gang members.
-As he fed on their blood, he was confronted by Steppin' Razor, who offered Blake a place in a new vampire empire.
+As he fed on their blood, he was confronted by Steppin' Razor, who offered Blake a place in a new vampire empire, Bad Seed.
 Grudgingly, Night Terror accepted.
 The two returned to Razor's leader, the voodoo sorceress Marie Laveau.
-Having just captured Blade, Laveau planned to resurrect her lord Varnae once again, using Blade as the vessel.
+Having just captured Blade, Laveau planned to resurrect her lord Varnae once again, using the Sigil of Admission to make Blade Varnae's vessel.

 (Blade: V-H I#5) - Before Varnae could enter Blade's body, the vampire-slayer managed to break the necessary Sigil of Admission.
 Laveau ordered Night Terror and Steppin' Razor to take him down.
 Unfortunately for Night Terror, he was impaled by one of Blade's swords, and he fell lifelessly to the ground.
 As Blade battled the other vampires, Varnae realized he didn't need the Sigil to enter an already-undead body and thus entered Night Terror's.
 Pulling Blade's sword from his chest, Varnae/Blake challenged his nemesis to a duel.
 Fairly evenly matched, the two continued until daylight began to arrive.
 Burned by the sun's rays, Varnae, still in Night Terror's body, escaped into the darkness.